vortex-exoplanet/VIP/paper.md

 implementations of state-of-the-art algorithms used in the context of high-contrast imaging.
 The package follows a modular architecture, such that its routines cover a wide diversity of tasks, including:

 * image pre-processing, such as sky subtraction, bad pixel correction or bad frames removal (`preproc` module);

 * modeling and subtracting the stellar PSF using state-of-the-art algorithms leveraging on a range of observing strategies such as angular differential imaging (ADI), reference star differential imaging (RDI) or spectral differential imaging (SDI; `psfsub` module) [@Racine:1999, @Sparks:2002, @Marois:2006];

 * detecting (and characterizing) point sources through inverse approaches (`invprob` module);

 * characterizing either point sources or extended circumstellar signals through forward modeling (`fm` module);

 * assessing either the achieved contrast in PSF-subtracted images or the significance of any detected point sources (`metrics` module).

-The features implemented in the package as of 2017 are described in [@Gomez:2017].
-Since then, the package has been widely used by the high-contrast imaging community, for the discovery of low-mass companions [@Milli:2017;  @Hirsch:2019;  @Ubeira:2020], their refined characterization
+The features implemented in ``VIP`` as of 2017 are described in [@Gomez:2017].
-[@Wertz:2017;  @Delorme:2017;  @Christiaens:2018;  @Christiaens:2019], the study
-of planet formation [@Ruane:2017;  @Reggiani:2018;  @Mauco:2020;  @Toci:2020], the
-study of high-mass star formation [@Rainot:2020;  @Rainot:2022], or the development of new high-contrast imaging algorithms and reduction pipelines [@Gomez:2018;  @Dahlqvist:2020;  @Pairet:2021;  @Dahlqvist:2021].
+Since then, the package has been widely used by the high-contrast imaging community, for the discovery of low-mass companions [@Milli:2017;  @Hirsch:2019;  @Ubeira:2020], their characterization [@Wertz:2017;  @Delorme:2017;  @Christiaens:2018;  @Christiaens:2019], the study of planet formation [@Ruane:2017;  @Reggiani:2018;  @Mauco:2020;  @Toci:2020], the study of high-mass star formation [@Rainot:2020;  @Rainot:2022], or the development of new high-contrast imaging algorithms [@Gomez:2018;  @Dahlqvist:2020;  @Pairet:2021;  @Dahlqvist:2021].
 Nonetheless, given the steady expansion of ``VIP``, a new publication is in order to summarize all novelties that were brought to the package over the past 5 years.

-The following paragraphs summarize all major changes since v0.7.0 [@Gomez:2017], and included in the latest release of ``VIP`` (v1.3.0).
+The following paragraphs summarize all major changes since v0.7.0 [@Gomez:2017], included in the latest release of ``VIP`` (v1.3.0).
 At a structural level, ``VIP`` underwent a major change since version v1.1.0, which aimed to migrate towards a more streamlined and easy-to-use architecture.
-The package now revolves on five major modules (`fm`, `invprob`, `metrics`, `preproc` and `psfsub`) described above, and complemented by four additional modules containing different kinds of utility functions (`config`, `fits`, `stats` and `var`).
-New `Dataset` and `Frame` classes have also been implemented, enabling an object-oriented approach for processing high-contrast maging datasets and analyzing final images, respectively.
+The package now revolves around five major modules (`fm`, `invprob`, `metrics`, `preproc` and `psfsub`, described above), and complemented by four additional modules containing different kinds of utility functions (`config`, `fits`, `stats` and `var`).
+New `Dataset` and `Frame` classes have also been implemented, enabling an object-oriented approach for processing high-contrast imaging datasets and analyzing final images, respectively.
+Similarly, a `HCIPostProcAlgo` class and different subclasses inheriting from it have beend defined to facilitate an object-oriented use of ``VIP`` routines.

 Some of the major changes in each module of ``VIP`` are summarized below: